WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 - Check [the official documentation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces).

+All in all it boils down to what you prefer.
+Do you prefer the name `interface`?
+Go with the `interface`.
+Do you prefer the name`type`?
+Go with `type`. **The only exception is when building a library.
+There you should be exposing interfaces so that users can extend your types!**.

 ## Function Overloads

 You can provide different implementations based on the arguments that we supply.
 It makes stuff more readable.